When ICANN launched the new gTLD program over six years ago, Amazon eagerly

 ICANN evaluated our applications according to the Applicant Guidebook in 2012, awarding them perfect scores.
 Importantly, ICANN's Geographic Names Panel determined that “AMAZON” is not a geographic name that is prohibited or that requires governmental approval, and the ICANN-commissioned legal expert (a French law professor) concluded that Brazil and Peru had no legally recognized right under “international, or even regional or national law” to the name “amazon.”
 Nonetheless, the governments of Brazil and Peru submitted an Early Warning regarding our applications.
 In 2013, ICANN’s Governmental Advisory Committee (GAC) issued advice that our applications should not proceed.
 ICANN’s Board of Directors accepted this advice in 2014.

-Because our efforts to engage with the relevant governments over the past five years were unsuccessful, in 2016 we pursued formal arbitration within the ICANN system through the Independent Review Process (IRP).
+After our efforts to engage with the relevant governments were unsuccessful, in 2016 we pursued formal arbitration within the ICANN system through the Independent Review Process (IRP).
 Our claim asked the 3-judge panel to require the ICANN Board to follow its Bylaws and international law, allowing the .AMAZON applications to proceed.